 Building Racial Bridges

-The immediate goal of the RBHY is to complete the creation of the 18 project “Educational and Cultural Park Corridor” in the National Register Historic District of Freedmen’s Town-4th Ward, by 2016.
+The immediate goal of the RBHY is to complete the creation of the 18 project “Educational and Cultural Park Corridor” in the National Register Historic District of Freedmen’s Town-4th Ward.

 When developed historically correct, Freedmen’s Town will become an African American Heritage Tourism destination for Texas.
 It will consist of National Register Listed historic structures on their original homesteads, archaeology field school research sites, exhibition venues for cultural resources, and educational programs that build cross cultural bridges.